Mission & Vision

 Headquartered in a former elementary school, the PNA has developed an active community center that not only serves as a focus of the Phinney/Greenwood neighborhood, but offers programs and activities that reach far beyond the immediate neighborhood at five different sites in Phinney, Greenwood, and Ballard.
-Serving over 27,000 people each year, PNA has 85 full- and part-time staff, more than 1,700 volunteers and an annual budget of $3.5 million.
+Serving over 27,000 people each year, PNA currently has 60 full- and part-time staff, more than 1,500 volunteers, and an annual budget of $2.5 million.
 Read about our history »

 PNA’s Vision Statement

 We envision the PNA as a thriving community resource supported by vibrant gathering places where community members connect, learn, play, and care for each other.
 We are an inclusive organization with diverse members, participants, volunteers, board and staff.